yudhiesh/yudhiesh.github.io/docs/_posts/2025-05-09-the-achilles-heel-of-vector-search-filters.markdown

 On 1.2 M vectors (768-dim), unfiltered queries averaged 79 ms a 50 % selective filter dropped latency to 57 ms, and a 1 % filter to 51.6 ms (\~35 % faster) by truly reducing search work.

 **Qdrant – Filterable HNSW:**
 Qdrant’s planner picks graph filtering vs brute-force based on “filter cardinality.”
-Users report negligible recall loss and minimal query-time increase for moderately selective filters, avoiding worst-case slowdowns.

 # Why Filtered Vector Search Is Slower than Traditional Filtering